NYSCP Legal Privacy - North Yorkshire

 What personal information do we collect?

-In order to deliver our NYSCP responsibilities the Council will need to collect both personal
+To deliver our NYSCP responsibilities, the Council will need to collect both personal

 and special category data, specifically: